p-m-p/parsonic/packages/share-button/README.md

 </share-button>
 ```

-## Share event
+## `share` event

 When the share button is clicked a [custom event][custom-event] with the
 name `share` is dispatched.
 This event has the share data as the payload,
 bubbles and is cancelable.
+The event name can be customised by setting
+the `data-share-event-name` attribute.

 ```js
 // Example metric capture